maxusify/maxusify/README.md

 My name is Michał - just a curious guy with huge interest in programming and IT in general.
 Currently, working on some personal projects and learning new stuff!

 **What I love:**
-- All things related to JavaScript.
+- All things related to JavaScript and programming.
 - Optimizing stuff, making something more effective and prettier.
 - Creating things and care about them.

 **Currently gaining knowledge about:**
-- Next.js
-- Discord.js
 - Java
 - Rust
+- Godot Game Engine

 **Technologies, programming languages and stuff that I already know:**
 - C/C++ (I prefer plain C)
-- Python
-- Django
+- Python with Django
 - JavaScript with Node
-- Linux Kernel Modules
 - Responsive Web Design

 **What I would like to know:**